Automattic/custom-fonts/README.md

 Download or clone the repository into the `plugins/` directory of your WordPress install.

-Next, run `npm install && npm run build:dist` inside the plugin directory.
+Next, run `npm install && npm run dist` inside the plugin directory.

 Then load the Customizer and you should see the `Fonts` Controls appear in the sidebar.